ozgurhepsag/Basic-z-OS-Utilities-and-Practices/RACF Variables/readme.md

-This is a basic practice example to understand how to use RACF variables.
+I have a small z/OS system that has no CICS, DB2, IMS, MQ or any ISV products and this is a basic practice to understand how to use RACF variables.
+The goal in this practice is that some special users that I will specify are able to submit in behalf of IBMUSER sometimes.
+To do that, we will define a RACF variable that will be used in SURROGAT class profile (SURROGAT class will not be covered in this practice in detail).

 ## RACF Variables